ncr/masochism/README.markdown

 Advanced
 --------

-The ActiveReload::MasterDatabase model uses a 'master\_database' setting that can either be defined for all of your environments, or for each environment as a nested declaration.
+The ActiveReload::MasterDatabase and ActiveReload::SlaveDatabase abstract models use the 'master\_database' and 'slave\_database' settings, respectively.

-The ActiveReload::SlaveDatabase model uses a 'slave\_database' setting that can only be defined per environment.
+In 'database.yml' configuration file, both settings can be specified either per-environment or global (like in the first example of this document).

-Example:
+Examples:

     login: &login
       adapter: postgresql